 In Great Britain, the service commonly takes place on Twelfth-Night, January 6th.
 This date is also observed as Epiphany, commemorating the visiting of the Christ Child by the three Magi (Wise Men) with their gifts of gold, incense, and myrrh.
 On Twelfth-Night in Europe, many families gather in their homes to celebrate this feast with friends, food, singing, and gifts.
 It is at these Twelfth-Night celebrations that “Chalking the Door” is most often observed.

 Chalk is used in this service as an ordinary substance made of common elements of the earth, put to holy use.
-Chalk will not permanently mar the dwelling.
+Chalk will not permanently mark the dwelling.
 As its image fades from view over time, those who participated in its original placement will remember it and the purpose for which it was intended.
 In doing so, they may rededicate themselves to that purpose.
 After a year passes and a new Epiphany arrives, they will have the opportunity once again to celebrate the themes of this season and once again to seek God’s blessing on their homes and on those who come and go through its doors.

-The following “Chalking the Door” Service is by Paul F. Bosch and Andre Lavergne from Lift Up Your Hearts © 1996, 2002 from the ELCIC’s Gathered for Worship © 1995.
+The following “Chalking the Door” service is by Paul F. Bosch and Andre Lavergne from Lift Up Your Hearts © 1996, 2002 from the ELCIC’s Gathered for Worship © 1995.
 Permission granted for non-profit use as long as this source is credited.

-L Peace be to this house and to all who enter here.
+Leader: Peace be to this house and to all who enter here.

-L A reading from Proverbs: “By wisdom a house is built, and through understanding it is established; through knowledge its rooms are filled with rare and beautiful treasures.”
+Leader: A reading from Proverbs: “By wisdom a house is built, and through understanding it is established; through knowledge its rooms are filled with rare and beautiful treasures.”

-L Let us pray: Gracious God, as a shining star once guided the magi to the birthplace of the infant Jesus, so enable those who dwell here to be your light in the world; through Jesus Christ we pray.
+Leader: Let us pray: Gracious God, as a shining star once guided the magi to the birthplace of the infant Jesus, so enable those who dwell here to be your light in the world; through Jesus Christ we pray.

 20 + C + M + B + 11

-L A reading from Isaiah: “The effect of righteousness is peace, and the result of righteousness, quietness and trust forever.
+Leader: A reading from Isaiah: “The effect of righteousness is peace, and the result of righteousness, quietness and trust forever.
 My people will abide in a peaceful habitation, in secure dwellings, and quiet places.”

-People may join hands or extend their hands outward and upward (orans) for the prayers.
+People may join hands, or extend their hands outward and upward (orans) for the prayers.

-L Let us pray: Sovereign God, we pray that you will bless this home and all who live here with your gracious presence, that your love may be our inspiration, your wisdom our guide, your truth our light, and your peace our benediction; through Jesus Christ we pray.
+Leader: Let us pray: Sovereign God, we pray that you will bless this home and all who live here with your gracious presence, that your love may be our inspiration, your wisdom our guide, your truth our light, and your peace our benediction; through Jesus Christ we pray.

-L Lord, remember your children and teach us to pray:
+Leader: Lord, remember your children and teach us to pray:

 People may make the sign of the cross in remembrance of their baptism.

-L May the Lord watch + over our going out and our coming in, from this time forth and forevermore.
+Leader: May the Lord watch + over our going out and our coming in, from this time forth and forevermore.